Nutrition labels provide information about what is in a food package. They can help you pick foods that meet your dietary needs.

 % Daily Value (%DV)

-Next to each nutrient on the nutrition label is a percentage.
-The label above describes a food that has 8 grams of Total Fat which is 10% of the Daily Value.
-This means one serving of this food provides 1/10th of the fat an average person needs in a day.
-This value is based on a typical 2000 calorie daily intake.
-If you consume fewer calories in a day, then 8 grams of Fat would provide more than 10% of the fat needed in one day.
-The %DV helps you balance all the nutrients you need in your diet.
+For the label above, the food has 3 grams of total fat which is 4% of the daily value.
+This means one serving of this food provides 4% of the fat an average person needs in a day.
+This value is based on a typical 2,000 calorie diet.
+If you eat fewer calories in a day, then 3 grams of fat would provide more than 4% of the fat you need in one day.

 Read food labels and make healthy food choices!